robertmartin8/ReasonableDeviations/_notes/oop.md

 Java is a platform that offers a large class library.
 The Collections Framework in particular offers the **Iterable** and **Collection** interfaces (`Iterable` is the parent).
 They define operations such as `add(Object o)`, `clear()`, `next()`, `isEmpty()` – if a particular class doesn't offer the operation, it will `throw UnsupportedOperationException`.

 These operations only work on objects, not primitives.
-The workaround is **autoboxing**: for each primitive type, Java provides an object wrapper (e.g `Integer`, `Boolean`).
+The workaround is **autoboxing**: for each primitive type, Java provides an object wrapper (e.g. `Integer`, `Boolean`).
 The compiler autoboxes and unboxes, replacing the primitive with its object wrapper and vice versa as needed.

 ```java
 List<Integer> li = new ArrayList<>();